RAG 101: What is RAG and why does it matter?

 You’ve probably heard of RAG (Retrieval-Augmented Generation) by now, but might not know what it is or how it works.
 RAG expands the knowledge of large language models (LLMs) from their initial training data to external datasets you provide.
-If you want to build a chatbot on OpenAI’s GPT-4 Turbo or LLama 2, but you want it to give expert answers for your business context, you want RAG.
+If you want to build a chatbot with GPT-4o, Claude 3.5, or LLama 3.2 LLMs, but you want it to give expert answers for your business context, you want RAG.

 RAG extends the chatbot’s ability to give users immediate access to accurate, real-time, and relevant answers.
 So when one of your employees or customers asks your LLM a question, they get answers trained on your secure business data.